J3anMichael/J3anMichael/README.md

 ✔️ Bootcamp Everis Full Stack - DIO

-⏭️ Bootcamp Node.js - IGTI, start in the first week of May
+⏭️ Bootcamp React - IGTI, start in the first week of May

 #### and other courses.. 🚀